autonomio/talos/README.md

 Talos accepts lists with values, and tuples (start, end, n).
 Learning rate is normalized to 1 so that for each optimizer, lr=1 is the default Keras setting.
 Once this is all done, we can run the scan:

 	h = ta.Scan(x, y, params=p, experiment_name='first_test', model=iris_model, grid_downsample=0.5)

+## Notes on Usage

+- Models need to have a model.fit() object and model in the return statement

+- The model needs to be inside a function (which is passed to the talos.Scan()

 ## Options